Emergency Dentist Indianapolis

 Gentle, Urgent Care for Unexpected Dental Injuries

 Dental emergencies have a knack for occurring at the most unexpected times—and especially when it’s inconvenient!
 However, whether you’re dealing with a toothache, a knocked-out tooth, or something just feels “off,” prompt professional attention is always going to be the best course of action.
-If you or a loved one needs urgent dental care, don’t hesitate to contact our Indianapolis office for assistance; we’re ready to help your hurting smile!
+If you or a loved one needs an emergency dentist, don’t hesitate to contact our Indianapolis office for assistance; we’re ready to help your hurting smile!

 Why Choose Evergreen Dental for Emergency Dentistry?